- The Importance of Feedback and Performance Reviews for Career development

 Ratings System

-Most businesses adopt a ratings system, such as “exceeds expectations,” “meets expectations,” “partially meets expectations,” and “does not meet expectations.”
-This system helps to define the employee’s performance with adequate clarity.
+A structured ratings system is integral to any performance review.
+Most organizations adopt a scheme such as “exceeds expectations,” “meets expectations,” “partially meets expectations,” and “does not meet expectations.”
+By leveraging such a system, the employee’s performance can be assessed with precision and transparency.

 Evaluation Criteria

-Apart from the ratings system, companies need to include additional internal values, metrics, or specific behaviors on which the employee is evaluated.
-Each team should have a unique evaluation criteria tailored to its specific goals and objectives.
+To complement the ratings system, it is imperative to include detailed internal values, metrics, or specific behaviors that the employee is being evaluated on.
+Each team or department should have its unique set of evaluation criteria that align with its specific goals and objectives.
+For instance, a sales team might be evaluated on revenue targets, while a customer service team might focus on client satisfaction metrics.

 Goals